Monitoring and Alerting

 4. Toggle the Enable Metrics Agent switch to on

-Once enabled, the Metrics Agent automatically installs into your rack and begins collecting performance data from all running services.
+Once enabled, the Metrics Agent installs into your rack and begins collecting performance data from all running services.

 Default Dashboards